HWZhou99/STAFormer/README.md

 Please download and extract the files into the ```data/``` directory located at the root of the project (or adjust the path as needed).

-Note: LS-VID datasets require access permission or prior registration.
-Please refer to the official website of each dataset for detailed instructions.
+  **Note**: LS-VID datasets require access permission.
+Please refer to the official website of dataset for detailed instructions.